jchen023/data-512-a1/README.md

 - Pageview API has the ability to filter out views from spiders/crawlers, while the Legacy Pagecounts API does not have such abilities.
 - There was about 1 year of overlapping traffic data between the two APIs, and data from both APIs in the 1 year of overlapping period is included.
+- Mobile data before Oct 2014 is not available.
-- 0 data is reverted back to null values when graphing to capture the essence of the missing data.
-The views are not actually zero, even when there is no data.
-It is rather the fact that the certain API at certain point does not have the capacity to capture certain traffic.
+- 0 values were reverted back to null values when graphing to capture the essence of the missing data.
+The views were not actually zero, even when there was no data.
-- The background is the graph is set to clear to be as flexible as possible, but it can be easily changed in Matplotlib.
+- The background of the graph was set to blank, but it can be easily changed in Matplotlib based on user preference.

 ## API